Quantum computation of conical intersections on a programmable superconducting quantum processor

-Quantum computing is generally believed to have the potential to benefit computational physics and quantum chemistry\cite{Aspuru_Guzik_2005,Lanyon_2010,Kassal_2011,Kandala_2017,Cao_2019,McArdle_2020, bauer2020quantum,motta2021emerging,whitlow2023quantum,valahu2023direct}, as well as promote the development of material science and other related fields.
-Currently, available quantum hardware usually consists of tens or slightly over one hundred qubits with non-negligible noise.
-Algorithms based on time evolution, such as quantum phase estimation (QPE)\cite{Malley_2016} and quantum imaginary time evolution (QITE)\cite{motta_2020}, are not feasible for general molecules on current devices due to the great circuit depth requirement.
-This leads to the development of hybrid quantum-classical (HQC) algorithms\cite{endo2021hybrid}, such as the variational quantum eigensolver (VQE)\cite{Tilly2022}, which requires shallower circuits and less coherence time, although at the expense of additional classical computational resources.
-Thus, they are more preferred on the noisy intermediate-scale quantum (NISQ)\cite{preskill2018quantum} devices.
-Various variational quantum algorithms have been developed to compute the ground state of molecules\cite{Peruzzo_2014,Kandala_2017,McClean_2017,Hempel_2018,Grimsley_2019,Jones_2019,Arute_2020,Cerezo_2021,Tang_2021,takeshita2020increasing,tilly2021reduced}, excited states\cite{mcclean2017hybrid,colless2018computation,higgott2019variational,nakanishi2019subspace,parrish2019quantum,Wen_2021,ollitrault2020quantum,wang2024quantum}, response properties\cite{cai2020quantum,chen2021variational,huang2022variational}, and ab initio molecular dynamics\cite{Sokolov_2021,Fedorov_2021}.
+Quantum computing is generally believed to have the potential to benefit computational physics and quantum chemistry\cite{Aspuru_Guzik_2005,Lanyon_2010,Kassal_2011,Kandala_2017,Cao_2019,McArdle_2020, bauer2020quantum,motta2021emerging,whitlow2023quantum,valahu2023direct,Wang2023Observation}, as well as promote the development of material science and other related fields.
+Currently, available quantum hardware usually consists of tens or slightly over one hundred qubits with non-negligible noise, which is often referred to as the noisy intermediate-scale quantum (NISQ)\cite{preskill2018quantum} device.
+Quantum algorithms based on time evolution, such as quantum phase estimation (QPE)\cite{Malley_2016} and quantum imaginary time evolution (QITE)\cite{motta_2020}, are not feasible for general molecules on current devices due to the significant circuit depth requirement.
+This motivates the development of hybrid quantum-classical (HQC) algorithms\cite{endo2021hybrid}, such as the variational quantum eigensolver (VQE)\cite{Tilly2022}, which requires shallower circuits and less coherence time, although at the expense of additional classical computational resources.
+Variational HQC algorithms have been developed to compute the ground state of molecules\cite{Peruzzo_2014,Kandala_2017,McClean_2017,Hempel_2018,Grimsley_2019,Jones_2019,Arute_2020,Cerezo_2021,Tang_2021,takeshita2020increasing,tilly2021reduced}, excited states\cite{mcclean2017hybrid,colless2018computation,higgott2019variational,nakanishi2019subspace,parrish2019quantum,Wen_2021,ollitrault2020quantum,wang2024quantum}, molecular response properties\cite{cai2020quantum,chen2021variational,huang2022variational,kumar2023quantum,ziems2024options}, and perform ab initio molecular dynamics\cite{Sokolov_2021,Fedorov_2021}.